The Complete Guide to Pricing Your Services in 2026

 - You haven't raised them in 12+ months

-A good rule: raise prices 5–10% annually at minimum, just to keep pace with inflation.
+A common approach: raise prices 5–10% annually at minimum, just to keep pace with inflation.
 For existing clients, give 30 days' notice and frame it as an investment in continued quality.

-In 2026, ignoring inflation isn't an option.
+In 2026, ignoring inflation is costly.
 Your rent went up.
 Your software subscriptions went up.
 Your suppliers raised their prices.
-If your rates stayed the same, your profit margin shrank — even if revenue looks flat.
+If your rates stayed the same, your profit margin shrank, even if revenue looks flat.

-Build an annual price review into your calendar.
-Every January, revisit your numbers.
+Many owners build an annual price review into their calendar.
+Every January, revisit the numbers.
+It becomes a habit that keeps pricing from falling behind.